AusBoone/Cave-Runner/README.md

 the Steam leaderboard identifier you wish to use for global high scores.
 The UI's leaderboard panel queries this ID when downloading and uploading scores.

+For non-Steam versions of the game a lightweight HTTP leaderboard service is available via the new `LeaderboardClient` component.
+Configure its `serviceUrl` and reference it from `UIManager` to display scores retrieved from a REST endpoint.
+If the service cannot be reached the local high score is shown instead.

 ### Workshop Content
 The included `WorkshopManager` script uses Steamworks.NET's UGC API so you can share level or skin packs on the Steam Workshop.